 Finding myself still teaching six years later, having limited career alternatives available, and being unable to face the thought of losing the three months of paid holiday a year, I decided that if I was going to keep teaching then I might as well do it properly.
 Confident that with six years of experience I would find a training course a breeze, Nick and I set off to Australia for a high speed teaching qualification.
 When we started the course it quickly became apparent that apart from classroom management (teaching a class of up to 34 six year old boys has got to be good for something), we didn't know much at all.
 We had been doing the best possible job we could as untrained teachers, but there was so much we had missed.
 It was a tough year with some tough teaching experiences.
 Definitely not a breeze.

 Last year was our first year as qualified teachers, and for those who follow the blog you'll know that for all the training and experience we had had, nothing could prepare us for the work and stress that was to come.
 We spent the entire year fighting hard to keep our heads above water.
-There were tears, tantrums and full on nervous breakdowns from me and I questioned whether it was the easy career choice I had thought.
+There were tears, tantrums and full on nervous breakdowns from me as I questioned whether it was the easy career choice I had thought.

 Eight years on, my second year as a qualified teacher, and all the pieces of the puzzle are finally coming together.
 Now that I can do it properly, or thereabouts, the contact hours have become more of a pleasure than a chore and even planning lessons can be enjoyable.
 I always used to question the boundless energy and motivation displayed by some of the supremely dedicated teachers I have met.
 Now I find that instead of being desperate to down tools at the end of the day and get as far away from school as possible on the weekends, I find myself reading and thinking about school stuff a lot of the time, and while I wouldn't go as far to say that I look forward to Monday mornings, there are times after a weekend in sleepy Ifrane that I’m not far off.